chuck-hilyard/_moved_media-terraform-configs-runtime/README.md

 ],
 "ecs": [
   {
-    "container_CPU": "1024",   **<---- here we set the cpu quantity for the madmin-client container in this environment** "container_MEMORY": "2048"
+    "container_CPU": "1024",   <font color="red"> ---- here we set the cpu quantity for the madmin-client container in this environment</font>
+    "container_MEMORY": "2048"
   }
 ]